 Other research in 2011, the VA reported findings of a connection between Agent Orange exposure and renal (kidney) cancer.
 Continuing research was planned based upon initial findings.

 Presumptive exposure to Agent Orange

 As with presumptions of certain cancers being connected to Agent Orange exposure, the VA has also set forth a list of service times and areas where service members are presumed to have been exposed to Agent Orange, even if they didn’t directly know about it.

-According to the VA, a veteran has a presumption of exposure to Agent Orange if you meet at least one of the service requirements listed below.
+According to the VA, a veteran has a presumption of exposure to Agent Orange if they meet at least one of the service requirements listed below.

 Between January 9, 1962, and May 7, 1975, you must have served for any length of time in at least one of these locations:

 - In the Republic of Vietnam, or